-The University is committed to a climate free from sexual and other forms of unlawful harassment in that it is both unwise and inappropriate for University managerial personnel to have romantic relationships with any subordinate University employee.
+The University is committed to a climate free from sexual and other forms of unlawful harassment in that it is both unwise and inappropriate for university managerial personnel to have romantic relationships with any subordinate university employee.
 Such relationships have the potential for adverse consequences, including the filing of sexual harassment complaints.
-Given the imbalance of power in a relationship where one person awards grades, serves as a coach or makes promotion or salary decisions, the consensual nature of the relationship is inherently suspect.
+Given the imbalance of power in a relationship where one person awards grades, serves as a coach, or makes promotion or salary decisions, the consensual nature of the relationship is inherently suspect.
 It is incumbent upon those with authority not to abuse or appear to abuse the power with which they have been entrusted.
 Should a charge of sexual harassment be brought by a person in a subordinate position, "consent to the relationship" shall not be deemed a sufficient defense or justification for conduct which otherwise would be deemed sexual harassment under the Policy of the University.

 A romantic relationship in the workplace may raise perceptions of bias and favoritism; deterioration of the relationship may give rise to perceptions of harassment or retaliation.
-Prudence and the best interests of the participants in the relationship and others working with them dictate that if a romantic relationship develops between a University manager and a subordinate University employee, the managerial relationship cannot be permitted to continue.
+Prudence and the best interests of the participants in the relationship and others working with them dictate that if a romantic relationship develops between a university manager and a subordinate university employee, the managerial relationship cannot be permitted to continue.
+For more information, please see the University's Consensual Relationships Policy.